 We love their First Class product.
 Gold-clad suites come with a sliding door, a personal mini-bar, and adjustable ambient lighting.
 At night, the crew will convert your seat to a super comfy, fully flatbed with a mattress, so you can arrive at your destination totally refreshed.
 If you don’t feel refreshed, take a shower in the sky.
 First-Class private suites are available on all Emirates Airbus A380 and A340-500 aircraft, and most Boeing 777 aircraft.
 First Class cabins on other aircraft offer flatbed seats or deeply-reclining comfort seats.

-Emirates have introduced the world’s first moisturising pyjamas designed for airline use and to overcome dry air so passengers get a better nights sleep.
-They are available to First Class travellers on Emirates overnight long haul flights.
+Emirates have introduced the world’s first moisturizing pajamas designed for airline use and to overcome dry air, so passengers get a better nights sleep.
+They are available to First Class travelers on Emirates overnight long-haul flights.

 Below you will find my most recent flight reviews on Emirates in First Class:

 On Friday, December 1st 2017, the Luxury Travel Expert was invited to experience the new and insane First Class Suites on Emirates.
 If you can’t quite stretch to this First Class Suite, you might want to consider flying away with… Read More.

 In April 2016, I flew First Class on an Emirates Airbus A380, traveling from Dubai (DXB) to Amsterdam (AMS).
 The privacy of the suite, excellent food, comfortable bedding, onboard shower, amenities, staff, and bar made this a brilliant experience.
 I… Read More.

 Emirates brand new first-class suite on the Boeing 777 will launch in December, and the layout will change from a 1-2-1 configuration down to 2 rows in a 1-1-1g configuration.
 Read More.